 BUS 112.
 INTRODUCTION TO BUSINESS.
-Designed to prepare the student for a career in business administration and broaden student's understanding of the vital role of business in our society.
+Designed to prepare students for a career in business administration and broaden students' understanding of the vital role of business in our society.
 A study of the types of business ownership, a broad overview of business operations and examination of the major segments of business administration.
-Prerequisites: successful completion of ENG 100/WAC 011 and ENG 101/RCA 021, or passing scores on the placement exams, or satisfactory SAT score for exemption.
+Prerequisites: Successful completion of ENG 100/WAC 011 and ENG 101/RCA 021, or passing scores on the placement exams, or satisfactory SAT score for exemption.
+3 credits